top of page

 Issue

-The world is overpopulated and the situation will become even worse if no preventive measures are taken to correct the matter.
+The world is overpopulated and the situation will become worse if no preventive measures are taken to correct the matter.
 This is a global problem that requires every nation to participate in order to resolve the situation.

 Euthanasia

-Expanding upon this practice to reduce the population may seem inhumane, however, if population levels continue to rise and become detrimental to the quality of life, extraordinary measures may be necessary to prevent a nation from collapsing due to its overpopulation situation.
+Expanding this practice to reduce the population may seem inhumane, however, if population levels continue to rise and become detrimental to the quality of life, extraordinary measures may be necessary to prevent a nation from collapsing due to its overpopulation situation.

 Abortion

 The debate over abortion whether pro-choice (a woman’s right to abort the fetus), or pro-life (the child's life should be valued until natural death), may become irrelevant if nations become overpopulated to the point of near collapse.
-In which case, abortion will be forced as a means of preventing the population from increasing any further.
+In which case, abortion will be forced upon society as a means of preventing the population from increasing any further.

-Research for the latter is an ongoing process and some success has been made with animal development in recent years, but the technology is still a ways for human development.
+Research for the latter is an ongoing process and some success has been already made with animal development in recent years, but the technology is still a ways for human development.
 One optimistic estimate is 20-30 years away, and if achievable, would provide a viable solution for the abortion dilemma.

-One possible alternative, even though it may become unpopular, is that the nation may need to consider a forced adoption policy to handle the situation.
-Around 100,000 adoptions occur in the U.S. annually, which is only one tenth the number that will be raised with the upcoming artificial womb technology.
-So, nations may need to employ a forced adoption policy upon their population to raise the newborn children (much like a military draft).
+One possibility, even though it may become unpopular, is that the nation may need to consider a forced adoption policy to handle the situation.
+Around 100,000 adoptions occur in the U.S. annually, which is only a fraction of the number that will be raised with the upcoming artificial womb technology.
+So, nations may need to employ a forced adoption policy much like a military draft to handle the number of newborns arriving every year.

-So, in the near future, people will either be raising someone else's child, or they're paying child support.
-Nations will need to decide whether to allow abortions, forcibly sterilize the population during adolescence (e.g., tubal ligation), or use artificial wombs with a forced adoption/child support policy.
+In the near future, nations will need to decide whether to allow abortions, forcibly sterilize the population during adolescence (e.g., tubal ligation), or use artificial wombs with a forced adoption/child support policy.

 Overpopulation